Families

 Melissa Schroeder

 Photo of Melissa SchroederMelissa was born and raised in LaCrosse, Wisconsin.
 She attended the National Technological Institute for the Deaf and received her Associate of Applied Science (AAS) degree in the Administrative Assistant program.
 Melissa is a Referral Specialist for ASL Interpreting Services, Minnesota’s largest ASL interpreting referral agency.
-She was born deaf and mainstreamed until seventh grade and then transferred to Wisconsin School for the Deaf.
-Melissa’s parents chose to teach her sign language despite their primary doctor discouraging them from doing so.
-As a special education teacher, Melissa’s mother believe that she should have more access to language.
+She was born deaf, mainstreamed in school until seventh grade, then transferred to Wisconsin School for the Deaf.
+Melissa’s parents chose to teach her sign language despite their primary audiologist discouraging them from doing so.
+As a special education teacher, Melissa’s mother believed that she should have more access to language.
 As a result, Melissa’s parents learned sign language alongside her.

 Melissa has been a Deaf Mentor since April 2019.
-She became a Deaf Mentor because she wanted to help Deaf children connect with their family members.
+She became a Deaf Mentor because she wanted to help deaf children connect with their family members.
 Her experience with her own parents was a blessing, and she wants that for other children.
-Having communication between a parent and a child will only strengthen their relationship.
-Being left out is one of the toughest things a Deaf child can experience, and being a Deaf Mentor helps her bring families and children together in their everyday lives.
+She believes that having open communication between a parent and a child will only strengthen their relationship.

-Melissa’s family is a blended family.
-She has raised her partner’s oldest daughter with him, as well as adding two more to the mix.
-With one Deaf child and two hearing children, ASL is happily used at home.
-Melissa loves walking, reading, being with her family and dogs.
-She loves hot weather and summer is her favorite season!
+Melissa has a blended.
+She has raised her partner’s oldest daughter with him and added two more to the mix.
+With one deaf child and two hearing children, ASL is happily used at home.
+Melissa loves walking, reading, dogs and being with her family.
+She loves hot weather, and summer is her favorite season!